At Dayspring Pens, we’re big fans of taking notes by hand. However, the pen you use can make or break your experience.

 Why take notes by hand?

 Taking notes by hand cuts out a lot of room for distractions on your laptop, phone, or tablet.
-Your sketchpad doesn’t usually ring with notifications on the regular.
+Indeed, your sketchpad doesn’t usually ring with notifications on the regular.
 Plus, taking notes by hand forces you to slow down and use your body, to think about the words you’re writing down more than you would just typing.

 Studies also show that your capacity to recall information increases when you take notes by hand.